-The dataset covertype^{††} from the UCI KDD archive, has been used as data source.
+The dataset covertype from the UCI KDD archive, has been used as data source.
 The dataset contains information about forest cover type for a large number of sites in the United States.
-Each dataset instance, corresponding to a site observation, is described by 54 attributes that give information about the main features of a site (e.g. elevation, aspect, slope, etc.).
-The 55th attribute contains the cover type, represented as an integer in the range of one to seven.
-The original dataset is made of
+Each dataset instance, corresponding to a site observation, is described by 54 attributes that give information about the main features of a site (e.g., elevation, aspect, slope, etc.).
+The 55th attribute contains the cover type, represented as an integer in the range 1 to 7.
+The original dataset is made of 581,012 instances and is stored in a file having a size of 72MB.
+From this dataset we extracted three datasets with 72,500, 145,000 and 290,000 instances and a file size of 9 MB, 18 MB and 36 MB respectively.
+Then we used DIS3GNO to perform a classification analysis on each of those datasets.

-^{††}http://kdd.ics.uci.edu/databases/covertype/covertype.html
+^{}http://kdd.ics.uci.edu/databases/covertype/covertype.html